Academic resilience in the Latin America region post COVID-19 pandemic -- an explainable machine learning analysis of its determinants and heterogeneity using alternative definitions: Results

 \subsubsection{COVID-19 background variables}

-Here, I present a more detailed analysis of variables related to the delivery of education during the pandemic and their impact on SAR probabilities.
+This section offers a more detailed analysis of variables related to the delivery of education during the pandemic and their impact on SAR probabilities.
 This is done by inspecting estimated relative probabilities for COVID background variables which are displayed in the partial dependence plots of Figure \ref{figure3}.
 Note that here marginal effects of these variables are plotted, which are transformed as odd-ratios (OR) for a better interpretability.

-Firstly, partial dependence plots for number of days of school closure for all SAR outcomes (Figures \ref{figure3}a, \ref{figure3}e, \ref{figure3}i and \ref{figure3}m) show an uniformly decreasing tendency on the SAR's likelihood for longer schools shutdowns.
+Firstly, partial dependence plots for number of days of school closure for all SAR outcomes (Figures \ref{figure3a}, \ref{figure3e}, \ref{figure3i} and \ref{figure3m}) show an uniformly decreasing tendency on the SAR's likelihood for longer schools shutdowns.
 An increment of 170 days of schools shutdowns, from the LAC region's mean days of school closure ($\approx$ 230 days) to 400 days, leads to reductions on estimated odd-ratio ($\widehat{\text{OR}}$) between 10\% to 25\%, therefore showing the deterioration of the chances of students being academic resilient for students attending Latin American schools with longer closures during the pandemic.
 For instance, SAR2's $\widehat{\text{OR}}$ is equal to 0.98 at the mean of 230 days, but decreasing to 0.85 at 400 days; and for SAR4 the corresponding values for $\widehat{\text{OR}}$ are 0.98 and 0.72.
 Secondly, having larger cohorts of students engaged in remote learning have contextual effects by boosting the chances of a student being academic resilient.
-This is shown by an increasing tendency of $\widehat{\text{OR}}$ (SAR1 to SAR3; Figures \ref{figure3}b, \ref{figure3}f and \ref{figure3}j), with $\widehat{\text{OR}} >1$ when the covariate CovidBKGD\_PropStudRemoteL takes the value 10 (which is equal to a 81\% to 90\% student's cohort attending distance learning in a given school).
+This is shown by an increasing tendency of $\widehat{\text{OR}}$ (SAR1 to SAR3; Figures \ref{figure3b}, \ref{figure3f} and \ref{figure3j}), with $\widehat{\text{OR}} >1$ when the covariate CovidBKGD\_PropStudRemoteL takes the value 10 (which is equal to a 81\% to 90\% student's cohort attending distance learning in a given school).
 Thirdly, the larger the connectivity, systemic and material barriers for students' engagement with remote learning (plots in the last two columns of Figure \ref{figure3}), the lower the chances of a student to be into the SAR group, which is expected because of the inverse association between barriers and achievement.
 Overall, this analysis suggests how the pandemic powerfully shaped SAR probabilities in the LAC region.